muratk3n/thirdwave/en/README.md

 So Hollande'e Epstein number is 3.

-It's okay I guess, a so-so character.
+He is okay I guess, a so-so character.

 ---